Ashish-AVS/PS1-Preference/README.md

 This app shows all the PS1 stations of BPHC along with their projects with a better UI than PSD website, go to **Search Stations** route to view the list

+PS 1(practice school 1) is the core academic requirement of BPHC.
+It has domains in Research and Development, Finance, Management.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).